 Manager B: I think that's a good location.
-Will we hire new employees or transfer some of us?
+Will we hire new employees or will some of us be transferred?

 President: That's a very good question.
-The board hasn't decided on that yet.
+The board hasn't made that decision yet.
 But if it's needed some of us will be transferred.